 Being so close to the action gives an entirely different feel to the photo.
 It shows the raw power of the ocean that would’ve been difficult to convey if I stood further back and with the camera at a higher perspective.

 Getting close to the action is one of the most important tips I can give you.
-Don’t be afraid to get your feet wet.
+Don’t be afraid to get your feet wet (which is why you need waders for seascape photography!)
 It can make an average photo world-class.

-This is of course dependent on the scene you’re photographing.
-The most important part of finding your composition is to analyze your surroundings.
-There’s no correct solution.
+This is, of course, dependent on the scene you’re photographing.
+The most important part of finding your composition is analyzing your surroundings.
+There is no correct solution.

 Note: Always take the time to watch the waves before getting too close.
 Learn how far up the waves go, how much power they have, how deep it is, how the ground reacts… Don’t be too brave!